-Okay, let’s start with a simple energy statistic:
+Okay, let’s start with a simple energy user statistic:

 Only 1 in 3 energy consumers study their bill to understand their energy usage (via Energy Live News).